maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 ## What tools are you going to use to build RaceMash?

-RaceMash is a great fit for an SPA, because it relies heavily on user interactivity, but at the same time it doesn't need top-notch SEO (especially if most of the site's functionality requires authentication).
+RaceMash is a great fit for an SPA, because it relies heavily on user interactivity, and at the same time it doesn't need top-notch SEO (especially if most of the site's functionality requires authentication).

 This is why I've opted to use _vanilla_ Vue 3.
 And yes, I'm aware that [Nuxt 3 offers client-side rendering](https://nuxt.com/docs/guide/concepts/rendering#client-side-rendering), as well as plenty of other DX improvements such as auto-imports.
-But since I'm already looking to rewrite [Spotify Playlist Archive](https://spotifyplaylistarchive.com) in Nuxt 3's stable version (at the time of writing, it's still powered by a release candidate), I thought it would be nice to make a Vue app for a change.
+But since I'm already planning to rewrite [Spotify Playlist Archive](https://spotifyplaylistarchive.com) in Nuxt 3's stable version (at the time of writing, it's still powered by a release candidate), I thought it would be nice to make a Vue app for a change.

 When it comes to the component library, it's high time I revisited Vuetify.
 I haven't used Vuetify since Vue 3 came out, since the former initially offered no support for the latter.
 But since this is no longer the case, I've finally got an opportunity to see it in some development action.

-Since I'm building a project for an Appwrite-run hackathon, I don't think I need to explain why I chose it as my backend service provider.
+Since I'm building a project for an Appwrite-run hackathon, I don't think I need to explain why I've chosen it as my backend service provider.

 But when it comes to the app's deployment, I'm going to roll with Netlify, because I've used it for the vast majority of my projects, and it has always proved a joy to use.
-The same goes for Plausible - my go-to analytics provider.
+The same goes for Plausible - my go-to analytics solution.

 ## When are you going to launch it?